Notes

 1.5 | back garden

 Bright, cold.
-Smog, and aging frying oil from restaurant to the south.
+Smog and frying oil from a nearby restaurant.

-Snowy, totally overgrown with frost-witchered celandine and broad-leaf dock.
-Fellow row houses rise all about, bricks mortared with snow.
-A five-foot brick wall rings the garden.
+Snowy, totally overgrown with frost-withered celandine and broad-leaf dock.
+Fellow row houses rise around, bricks mortared with snow.
+A 2-meter brick wall encloses the garden.

 1.5.2 | over the garden wall